Trixter: Second album and later years

 The band's second album, Hear!, was released in October 1992 and Trixter began a second North American tour, opening for Kiss.
 "Road of a Thousand Dreams" was released as a radio single.
 In January 1993, they shot a video for the next single, "Rockin Horse", and began a headlining club tour called The "Hear Club for Men" tour.
 Hear! did well in Japan, so the band was invited over to do two shows: One in Osaka at Moda Hall and the second in Kawasaki at Club Citta.
 Trixter finished the Hear! tour in late June 1993 at Milwaukee's Summerfest.

-Hear! failed to capture the attention of the MTV mass market, with the Seattle grunge movement fully underway.
-The band was then dropped by MCA Records and cut its ties with its management.
+Hear! failed to capture the attention of the MTV audience, as the Seattle grunge movement had all but killed the market for Trixter's outdated style of 80s pop metal.
+This led to the band being dropped by MCA Records and their management severing ties.

-In 1994 the band recorded the Undercovers EP in Steve Brown's home studio.
+In 1994, the band recorded the Undercovers EP in Steve Brown's home studio.
 This was a CD of all cover songs that was released in October 1994 on the indie label Backstreet Records.

-In 1999 the band was featured on VH-1's Where Are They Now and in 2000 they were voted No. 29 on VH-1's Top 40 Hair Band Countdown.
+In 1999, the band was featured on VH-1's Where Are They Now and in 2000 they were voted No.29 on VH-1's Top 40 Hair Band Countdown.

 Reuniting for the Give It to You Good tour

-Steve Brown announced on December 1, 2007 that Trixter would be reuniting in 2008 for the Give It to You Good tour.
-In 2008, Pete Loran called the 2 Music Geeks and discussed Trixter's 2008 touring plans and the production of a new live album.[1]
+Steve Brown announced on December 1, 2007, that Trixter would be reuniting in 2008 for the Give It to You Good tour.
+In 2008, Pete Loran called the 2 Music Geeks and discussed Trixter's 2008 touring plans and the production of a new live album.
 The reunited Trixter played a total of five dates in 2008, beginning with an appearance at the Rocklahoma festival in July and ending with a sold-out headlining performance in November, their first hometown NJ show in over 13 years.
 On March 27, 2009, Trixter performed at the Crazy Donkey in Farmingdale, New York.
 Trixter released a new album in 2012 called New Audio Machine.

 After thirteen years, 2008 had all the members of the "classic" lineup on the worldwide concert circuit once again.
 Since reforming the band has released Alive in Japan, a live concert CD featuring two new songs and a Best Of CD with all the hits remastered.
 On November 28, 2008, Trixter returned home to New Jersey for a homecoming show at Dexter's Entertainment Complex in Riverdale, New Jersey.
 Trixter also appeared on the cover of the EC Rocker magazine along with a feature story in North Jersey's biggest newspaper, The Record.
 On February 20, 2009, Trixter and Dokken sold out The Grizzly Rose in Denver, Colorado.

-In 2016 it was disclosed that Trixter would appear at the three-day Rockingham 2016 melodic/hard rock festival, held in Nottingham, England.
-They headlined on Friday 21 October.
+In 2016, it was disclosed that Trixter would appear at the three-day Rockingham 2016 melodic/hard rock festival, held in Nottingham, England.
+They headlined on Friday, October 21.